Supracondylar Humerus Fractures

-Supracondylar fractures can be described as either flexion or extension type of injury, meaning that the distal humerus fragment is flexed or extended relative to the proximal humeral shaft fragment on a lateral radiograph.
+Supracondylar fractures can be described as either a flexion or extension injury type, meaning that the distal humerus fragment is flexed or extended relative to the proximal humeral shaft on a lateral radiograph.
 Extension-type fractures are far more common.

 Children with supracondylar fractures present with elbow pain and swelling; deformity and ecchymosis might be present with a more severe injury.
 The neurovascular exam at presentation is critical in children with supracondylar humerus injuries.
 The anterior interosseus nerve is most commonly injured in extension-type injuries, and the ulnar nerve is most commonly injured in flexion type injuries.
 The brachial artery can have decreased flow (owing to stretch or spasm) when it is tented over the distal humeral metaphysis.
 Examination of radial pulses and perfusion of the hand (including skin color and capillary refill) is required.

 Plain radiographs are sufficient to diagnose supracondylar injuries.
 Occasionally, non-displaced fractures might not be easily visible.
 These so-called “occult fracture” can be identified by the presence of a “posterior fat pad sign.”
 This sign is created when bleeding into the joint elevates the posterior fat pad off the bone (as seen in Figure 2).
 Radiographs will also demonstrate the direction and degree of displacement in the other injury types.